Then,

 in a dozen different directions,

-spiling out like shirttails,
+spilling out like shirttails,

-like kids when the last bell rings
+the last bell ring

-glances furtively and zig-zags
+furtively and zig-zags

 down the hall as boys